 It is important to remember that the choice of your cladding materials will also be affected by the local vernacular, and perhaps your local planning authority.

-A planning restriction imposing a single-storey ridge height – typical on infill plots and other sensitive areas where impact needs to be constrained – is often viewed as an obstacle.
+If planning permission restrictions impose a single-storey ridge height – typical on infill plots and other sensitive areas where impact needs to be constrained – it can be often viewed as an obstacle.
 But it can also be an opportunity.

 If you consider most ground floor storey heights are circa 2.4m from finished floor to ceiling (which optimises wall boards which are themselves 2.4m), you easily have good space above for an attractive roof design and of course, the option for vaulting the spaces within.